VishalLokam/Terraform-Azure-Miniproject/README.md

     `terraform output vm_public_ip`
   Take a note of this Ip address.
 It will be use full in the next step

+> [!WARNING]
+> Private key created after executing the terraform script doesn't work out of the box when trying to SSH into the VM when trying to login from Windows host.
+> - One workaround that works is to run __bash__ terminal from VS code and then execute commands in it or atleast the SSH command.
+> - Or change the file permissions manually from _Windows Explorer_.
+For more info Checkout the first solution [Windows SSH: Permissions for 'private-key' are too open](https://superuser.com/questions/1296024/windows-ssh-permissions-for-private-key-are-too-open)
+> - No issue if executing on a Linux host or using a terminal like [Hyper](https://hyper.is/)
 - Connect to the VM using SSH
     Run the below command
     `ssh -i "private_ssh_key_azure.pem" azureadmin@<ip_noted_earlier>`